sbose16/thesafetyapp/README.md

 # thesafetyapp
 Mobile app for android users contributing towards women safety.

 Download Corona Labs from http://developer.coronalabs.com/downloads/coronasdk to get started.
+You needto create an account with Corona before you are given the persmission to download the sdk.

 You run the simulator by clicking on the main.lua file.
 Once you do that you have your app running in your computer.